Graceland London Five Things to Know Graceland London Five Things to Know

 /

-Halcyon Gallery is proud to announce the international representation of female British artist Graceland London.
+Halcyon is proud to announce the international representation of female British artist Graceland London.

 Drawing on her knowledge of art history and fascination with symbolism, Graceland London’s ultra-contemporary work depicts scenes of decadence and vice, with reference to the compositions of Old Master paintings.